Note how the room colors have been selected from the neutral-colored area rug. Photo by Houzz.com

 A coverlet, shawl or throw for the end of the bed

 Remember to place the top sheet face down, because you will be folding it back to expose the right side.
-Folding back reveals your pretty linens and makes the bed look inviting.
+Folding back the top sheet reveals pretty edging and makes the bed look more inviting.

 Watch the following video by Woman's Day Magazine on How to quickly put on a duvet cover.

 Hanging pendant lights are a good solution if you don't have room for nightstands.